 His work ethic was just one of the reasons his employees nominated him.
 His employees also admire him for his selfless attitude.
 Gary has compassion for his employees that goes beyond work hours.
 His employees said that he cares about what’s happening with them outside of work as well.

 “I was having some personal issues that were not affecting my job performance, but causing me a lot of stress in my personal life,” admitted Deatherage.
-“Gary stopped what he was doing and listened to my and shut everyone else out.
+“Gary stopped what he was doing and listened to me and shut everyone else out.
 He offered my solutions and even money if I need it.
 For a boss to take that kind of time for me during his busy day means a lot to me and my family.”

 Gary didn’t realize just how much that meant to his employees, but it’s a value that he stands behind.
 “Being able to lead my employees at work and in their personal lives helps them to grow as people,” Gary explained.
 “Many times they just need someone to talk to or advice.
 Afterwards, they are appreciative of having the meeting and it tends to help them refocus or reset.”

 Gary admitted that his management style is based on facts and figures.
-Raceway Auto & Truck Parts employees 27 people.
+Raceway Auto & Truck Parts employs 45 people.
 “I am definitely a numbers guy,” he said.
-“Helping everyone account for what they do and keeping track of when they have done well and acknowledge the fact that they’ve done well.”
+“Helping everyone be accountable for what they do and keeping track of when they have done well and acknowledge the fact that they’ve done well.”

 Three company meetings are held each week, two for sales and one for production.
 The meetings encourage teamwork plus, they are used to reward employees.
 If employees hit their numbers, they receive a cash bonus.
 There are also monthly sales incentives where employees have the opportunity to have lunch with Gary, and he buys.
 Gary has also treated his production team to new work boots and taken groups to hockey games and deep sea fishing in Destin, Fla.